kevinohara80/nforce/README.md

 the Faye client
 * `retry`: (Integer:Optional) The retry interval to pass to the Faye client
+* `replayId`: (Integer:Optional) The replayId of the last received event.
+Special values: -1 for only new messages, -2 for all saved messages.

 Creates and returns a streaming api subscription object.
 See the *Streaming Subscription* section for more details on the